Frequently Asked Questions

 Q. What's involved in a handicap event?

 A. A handicap event simply means that every entrant will be assigned a time handicap, similar to a golfers handicap.
 If you will take longer to complete the triathlon, you will start earlier than someone who will take less time.
 The bigger your handicap, the faster you are.
-The theory is that if everyone performs exactly to handicap, we will have every entrant for each distance running accross the finish line at exactly the same time.
+The theory is that if everyone performs exactly to handicap, we will have every entrant for each distance running across the finish line at exactly the same time.